manu354/cryptocurrency-arbitrage/README.md

 To use, go to https://manu354.github.io/cryptocurrency-arbitrage/ , for development install nodejs ^V8.00 and run `npm install` in the folder where the script `main.js` is.
 To run the program write `node main` or `npm start`.
 To change market settings, and to add your own markets edit the `settings.js` file.

 ## Notice:
 I am now only focusing on the trading bot.
-Unfortunately I am going to keep that code private wont have time to work on this public version.
-Feel free to still make pull requests - I will still take a look at this issues when they pop up.
+Unfortunately I am going to keep that code private, and will not have time to work on this public version.
+Feel free to still make pull requests - I will still take a look at any issues when they pop up.

 ## Short term **roadmap**